Top South Vietnam: Ho Chi Minh City and Mekong Delta

 We didn’t know anything about Vietnam, other than a little bit of history about the terrible Vietnam War, so we went without expectations.
 After a month in Thailand, a new adventure in Vietnam began.
 Here I tell you our first experience in this country, visiting South Vietnam for almost a week.

-1. South of Vietnam: Ho Chi Minh, what to see and what to do?
+South Vietnam: Ho Chi Minh, what to see and what to do?

 1. The traffic of Ho Chi Minh City